-Here, we have investigated the cell-specific expression of SUCLA2 and SUCLG2 in the human brain.
-The most important observation was that A-SUCL- β was present exclusively in neurons, and not in other cell types.
-An obvious pathophysiological implication for astrocytes lacking A-SUCL- β and therefore being incapable of ATP provision by matrix substrate-level phosphorylation, is that their mitochondria are more likely to engage in cytosolic ATP consumption (Chinopoulos et al. 2010) than neuronal mitochondria, during natural fluctuations of their membrane potentials (Gerencser et al. 2012).
-As an extension of this, astrocytic mitochondria should be more vulnerable than neuronal mitochondria in terms of relying on-in house-ATP reserves during energy crisis, such as during brain ischemia (Chinopoulos and Adam-Vizi 2010; Chinopoulos 2011a, b).
-To this end, the weak expression of nm23-H4 (Milon et al. 1997), together with the lack of G-SUCL- β expression in astrocytes preclude the possibility of matrix ATP formation through GTP transphosphorylation.
+An obvious pathophysiological implication for astrocytes lacking A-SUCL- $\beta$ and therefore being incapable of ATP provision by matrix substrate-level phosphorylation, is that their mitochondria are more likely to engage in cytosolic ATP consumption (5) than neuronal mitochondria, during natural fluctuations of their membrane potentials (32).
+As an extension of this, astrocytic mitochondria should be more vulnerable than neuronal mitochondria in terms of relying on -in house- ATP reserves during energy crisis, such as during brain ischemia (33), (34), (35).
+To this end, the weak expression of nm23-H4 (26), together with the lack of G-SUCL- $\beta$ expression in astrocytes preclude the possibility of matrix ATP formation through GTP transphosphorylation.
+Furthermore, the notion that both ATP- and GTP-forming succinyl-CoA ligase activity should exhibit an extremely low -if any- rate in human astrocytes, hints at peculiarities of the directionality of citric acid cycle in these cells (7).
+Although the citric acid cycle is branded as a "cycle", it does not necessarily operate as one (7).
+Succinate can be the end-product of a 'backflux' citric acid cycle (36), commencing from pyruvate that is converted to oxaloacetate by pyruvate carboxylase, an enzyme found only in astrocytes in the brain (37), (38).
+Congruent to this, astrocytes are known to produce and release large quantities of succinate (39).